 What are Plato’s goals for the future?

 I believe everyone has the right to have access to affordable and reliable legal solutions within one platform.
-I really want to change the world with the super app for legal industry that Plato is currently building – modernizing the traditional way people receive and provide legal services, including modernizing the traditional way people sign documents.
+I really want to change the world with the super app for legal industry that Plato is currently building.
+And modernizing the traditional way people receive and provide legal services, including modernizing the traditional way people sign documents.

 For more information, please see: